lssda/lssda.github.io/onsite.md

  * If you are taking a ride-share service, the driver will be directed by Security to drop you off at the B53 SUSB.

  * If you require any ADA accommodations, please inform us in advance.

+ * The workshop will be held in the Redwood conference room (A/B/C/D), located in building 048.
+A map of SLAC is available at: https://vue.slac.stanford.edu/meeting-rooms